 Committee Membership Term: One-year renewable for members and attenders.

 Convener: Margot Finn

-FIRST DAY SCHOOL begins on September 15.
-Children under about 3 are welcome in the Nursery.
+FIRST DAY SCHOOL Children under about 3 are welcome in the Nursery.
 Children under 7 are warmly invited to join Madison Johnson and Aiyana Siegert or a meeting volunteer in the Living Room for stories, song, play, movement, art, and service & stewardship projects.
 Children over 7 are invited to join Ben Kuipers or Aiyana Siegert or a meeting volunteer in the Fireplace Room for lively discussion of stories from Quaker and other religious traditions.

 All children are invited to participate in a settling routine and join meeting for worship in the last 10-15 minutes.
 There is a simple registration form for parents to fill out.
 Please see Margot Finn (email@example.com) if you need a copy of the registration form, have questions or concerns, or wish to volunteer your loving presence, stories, and/or activities to our First Day School program.

 Ann Arbor Friends Meeting policy on the protection and safety of children and youth is available here: Child Safety Policy.

 If you wish to enroll any children you may sometimes bring to meeting in First Day School for the 2019-2020 year, there is a simple registration form that must be signed by a parent or legal guardian.
 Please see Margot Finn (firstname.lastname@example.org) for a copy of the form.
 Forms are also available in the locations where First Day School meets.

 CCF looks forward to creating a safe, warm, and inviting environment where our kids can experience the spiritual community of peers and adults within the meeting.